 Mild acne consists of a few papules/pustules and/or comedones.
 Moderate acne has an increased number of lesions.
-Severe acne has numerous comedones, papules, and pustules and may have painful nodules.
+Severe acne has numerous comedones, papules, pustules, and may have painful nodules.

 Acne can result in permanent scars, which can appear to be depressions in the skin or hyperpigmentation, which is dark red or brown flat marks where the acne lesions were.

-Microdermabrasion performed every 7–10 days ("lunchtime peel") has been a popular (but costly) way to control mild acne.
-The same type of peeling agents (exfoliants) are available in over-the-counter products, which can be used at home at much less cost.
+Microdermabrasion performed every 7–10 days ("lunchtime peel") has been a popular albeit costly way to control mild acne and can be done by a health care professional or in a salon.
+The same types of peeling agents are available in over-the-counter products, which can be used at home at much less cost.

 - Antibacterial agents and antibiotics such as benzoyl peroxide, clindamycin, erythromycin, sulfur, sodium sulfacetamide, and azelaic acid.